What to Expect - International Students

 UCR is committed to delivering in-person instruction, research opportunities, and student support services wherever possible.
 As a nationally-ranked residential public research university, an on-campus presence is essential to successfully advance our mission of instruction, research, and public service.

-The circumstances around COVID-19 are rapidly changing, and campus guidelines will continue to evolve as guidance from local, state, and national health authorities are updated.
-Please continue to the Campus Return site for updated information with specifics about fall quarter operations on campus.
+Campus guidelines will continue to evolve as guidance from local, state, and national health authorities are updated.
+Please continue to the COVID-19 site for updated information with specifics about operations on campus.

 Here is information about issues that are of particular interest to our international students.